Skip to content

 - 'result.put("routingGroup", "etl-special")'

 The condition and actions are written in MVEL, an expression language with Java-like syntax.
-In most cases, users can write their conditions/actions in Java syntax and expect it to work.
-There are some MVEL-specific operators that could be useful though.
+In most cases, you can write conditions and actions in Java syntax and expect it to work.
+There are some MVEL-specific operators.
 For example, instead of doing a null-check before accessing the String.contains method like this:

 condition: 'request.getHeader("X-Trino-Client-Tags") != null && request.getHeader("X-Trino-Client-Tags").contains("label=foo")'